rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Enables or disables the symbology for GS1 DataBar barcodes.
+Enables or disables the symbology for GS1 DataBar barcodes.
 If your application does not expect to scan this symbology you should disable it to improve scanning performance.
-This symbology was previously known as rss.</p>
+This symbology was previously known as rss.
 ####Access